Global care chains, refugee crisis, and deskilling of workers

-This is an essay of the writing workshop Gender and the Economy - Perspektives of Feminist Economics, published on 27 July 2017.
+This is an essay of the writing workshop Gender and the Economy - Perspectives of Feminist Economics, published on 27 July 2017.

 This article reviews insights of existing literature on global care chains.
 A specific focus is laid on the impact that the refugee crisis has on global care chains and in turn how the crisis impacts the de-skilling of the women in the migrant workforce.
 Additionally, areas for future research are highlighted.
 This article will analyze the main concepts of global care chains, how they are affected by migration, especially with refugee crises, and how this all impacts the deskilling of the migrant work-force

-Considering the labor market mismatch that developed countries face, economic analysis can focus on different levels.
-The major debate in mainstream economics on immigration is whether the migrating labor force is a substitute for, or a complement, to domestic workers.
-Increased labor supply, through migration, increases the demand for employment in the receiving country, thus creating higher unemployment, unless there is a demand for workers of the skillset that is supplied.
-In controlled migration, the level of incoming labor and the skills of the labor force are possible to be projected and estimated through policies.
+Considering the labour market mismatch that developed countries face, economic analysis can focus on different levels.
+The major debate in mainstream economics on immigration is whether the migrating labour force is a substitute for, or a complement, to domestic workers.
+Increased labour supply, through migration, increases the demand for employment in the receiving country, thus creating higher unemployment, unless there is a demand for workers of the skillset that is supplied.
+In controlled migration, the level of incoming labour and the skills of the labour force are possible to be projected and estimated through policies.
 In times of crisis, however, when there is an influx of refugees, there is no way to ensure that the migrants’ skill-level is the one needed in the receiving country.

-However, in heterodox economics, other factors are considered when assessing the impact of migration, especially in terms of the labor market.
-In feminist economics, one important subject of analysis is the functioning of global care chains, as one of the key elements that impact women migrants and their participation in the receiving country’s labor force.
+However, in heterodox economics, other factors are considered when assessing the impact of migration, especially in terms of the labour market.
+In feminist economics, one important subject of analysis is the functioning of global care chains, as one of the key elements that impact women migrants and their participation in the receiving country’s labour force.

 Global Care Chains